lab1092/blender-manual_ja/manual/animation/editors/dopesheet/action.rst

 properties can be shared across multiple objects, since both objects have 'X location' and 'Y location' properties beneath them.

-The :guilabel:`Action Editor` window enables you to see and edit the FCurve datablocks you defined as actions in the :guilabel:`FCurve Editor` window.
+The *Action Editor* window enables you to see and edit the FCurve datablocks you defined as actions in the *FCurve Editor* window.
 So it takes place somewhere in-between the low-level :doc:`FCurves </animation/editors/graph>`, and the high-level :doc:`NLA editor </animation/editors/nla>`.
 Hence, you do not have to use them for simple Ipo curves animations - and they have not much interest in themselves, so you will mostly use this window when you do :doc:`NLA animation </animation/editors/nla>`